SamSStarnes/learning_flask/README.md

-# learning_flask
-Learning to use Flask and pair programming in BAIS:3300

 Ben Onderick and Sam Starnes

-Instruction to run the application
+Basic Flask application using Jinja templates.

+To Run This Application
 Clone this repository to local computer

 Create a new virtual environment